Beechview is a Grade II listed building in the Powys local planning authority area, Wales. First listed on 20 March 1998. Cottages.

 Description

-Pair of single-storey cottages in brick with rusticated stone quoins and plinth band; hipped slate roof with brick stacks behind.
-The entrances are in the end walls which are double-fronted and have 12-pane sash windows in dressed stone surrounds.
-Each cottage has a 2-window front with similar windows to end walls.
-The rear walls have sash windows with stone lintels and sills and face walled gardens.
+The cottages are made of brick and feature rusticated stone quoins and a plinth band.
+They have a hipped slate roof with brick stacks located behind.
+The entrances are situated in the end walls, and the cottages are double-fronted with 12-pane sash windows framed in dressed stone surrounds.
+Each cottage has a two-window front with similar windows on the end walls.
+The rear walls also have sash windows with stone lintels and sills, overlooking walled gardens.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.